middlewarehq/middleware/README.md

 # Contributing guidelines
 To get started contributing to middleware check out our [CONTRIBUTING.md](https://github.com/middlewarehq/middleware/blob/main/CONTRIBUTING.md).

-We appreciate your contributions and look forward to working together to make DORA Metrics even better!
+We appreciate your contributions and look forward to working together to make Middleware even better!

+# Security guidelines and disclosure
+To get started contributing to middleware check out our [SECURITY.md](https://github.com/middlewarehq/middleware/blob/main/SECURITY.md).

+We look forward to your part in keeping Middleware secure!